loisch22/local-zoo/README.md

 |
 | 7.
 Show animals based on diet type.
 Then, show all animals who eat meat (carnivores AND omnivores)
 |
+| 8.
+Show image of animals with each species
+|

 ## Known Bugs